kudashevs/keywords-extractor/README.md

 The `KeywordsExtractor` class accepts some configuration options:
 ```
+'extractor'                     # An Extractor instance that does all the extraction work.
 'add_words' => value            # A string or an array of words to add to the result (if they are ignored by an Extractor).
 'remove_words' => value         # A string or an array of words to remove from the result (if they are not ignored by an Extractor).
+'limiter'                       # A Limiter instance that limits the length of the end result.
+'limit_length'                  # An integer defines the maximum length of the result (is used only when a Limiter is not provided).
 ```

-**Note:** At the moment of instantiation, the `KeywordsExtractor` class may throw an `InvalidOptionType` exception.
-This exception extends a built-in `InvalidArgumentException` class, so it is easy to deal with.
+**Note:** At the moment of instantiation, the `KeywordsExtractor` class can throw a few exceptions: `InvalidOptionType`, `InvalidOptionType`.
+These exceptions extend a built-in `InvalidArgumentException` class, so they are easy to deal with.

 ## Testing